hivlab/sarscov2-variation/README.md

 LSU and SSU fasta files were concatenated and indexed using `bwa index` command.
 Setup environment variable "SILVA_DB" pointing to this file or edit "RRNA_DB" variable in Snakefile.

-### cpn60 database
-cpn60 database is used to estimate bacterial contamination in sequencing library.
-"cpnDB_nr (UT only, one sequence per species, type strain preferred, current version 20190305)" database in fasta format was downloaded from <http://www.cpndb.ca/downloads.php>. cpn60 database was indexed using `bwa index` command.
-Setup environment variable "CPNDB" pointing to this file or edit "CPNDB" variable in Snakefile.

 ## Running